hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 ***N﻿ote:*** B﻿oth W﻿orkshopImg and B﻿adgeImg are located on the same remote web server.

 * **B﻿eta:** Not implemented yet :-)
 * **Category:** The workshops' registration portal proposes several filters to display the catlog's content.
 You can view all workshops, the most poular ones, or by category.
-Use this field to sort workshops accordingly.
+Use this field to sort workshops accordingly
 * **A﻿lternateLocation:** Not implemented yet.
-The purpose is allow automation of the relocation of a workshop in case of primary location's failure.
+The purpose is allow automation of the relocation of a workshop in case of primary location's failure
 * **D﻿uration:** All workshops are time bombed.
-You will define here the time alloacted to perform the workshop.
+You will define here the time alloacted to perform the workshop
-* **A﻿ctive:** Tag to set to enable visibility of the workshop's tile in the registration portal.
+* **A﻿ctive:** Tag to set to enable visibility of the workshop's tile in the registration portal

 I﻿f you feel you need more details about the registration process, please take a look at the **Register Phase** paragraph in [the following introductionary blog](https://developer.hpe.com/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure/).